Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Reducing coverage due to extreme conditions which would include:

-continuing service beyond suggested hours to prevent snow compaction or other hazardous
+- continuing service beyond suggested hours to prevent snow compaction or other hazardous conditions

-allowing breaks between shifts during off ADT peak hours to reduce operational costs and operator
+- allowing breaks between shifts during off ADT peak hours to reduce operational costs and operator fatigue

 Customers place a high value on our ability to minimize unexpected changes in pavement condition.
 Therefore, a primary objective in supplying winter snow and ice control is to achieve consistent service on similar facilities.
 Please note that even when exceptions as listed above are made, we should strive for uniformity of service.
 This means that winter maintenance sections should end at logical locations where a motorist might anticipate a change in service.
 These might include: